Bede's Death Song: Modern English translation

 Before the necessary journey, no-one will be wiser in thought than he needs to be, to think, before he goes from here, about what of his spirit, of good or of evil, will be judged after his death-day.

 In a literal translation by Leo Shirley-Price, the text reads as:

 Before setting forth on that inevitable journey, none is wiser than the man who considers—before his soul departs hence—what good or evil he has done, and what judgement his soul will receive after its passing.

-In a verse translation by Brice Stratford, it reads:

 Modern Northumbrian translation

 A translation into the modern Northumbrian dialect by Richard Oliver Heslop.